joshuanallen/Air_Quality_Prediction/README_AB.md

-#Air Quality Prediction
-## Segment 1 of Final Project
+# Segment 1 of Final Project

+## Tasks Completed in Segment 1:

+1. Decides on a topic for the project.
+2. Created a repository for the project and invite the other team members to join.
+3. Sourced a dataset that will help us answer our queswtions.
+4. Began to clean, organize, and perform exploratory data analysis on our dataset so that iw will be ready for analysis.
+5. Created mockups of a machine learning model and a database.

+# Team Members and Roles for Segment One:
+* Josh Allen - Sqaure
+* Cynthia Marin - Circle
+* David Aronson - Triangle
+* Ashley Burneka - X

+### 1. Project Topic

-For our final project out team has decided to take air qaulity data from different coounties in California to predict
+For our final project our team has decided to take air qaulity data from different counties in California to test the following hypotheis:

 Hypothesis: The pollution exposure of different regions in California presents a negative socioeconomic effect on the population.
 Null Hypothesis: There is no negative correlation between pollution exposure and negative socioeconomic variables.